 Latest News

-Direct2Fund ('D2F') is the optional, alternative investor-fund dealing model for UK funds.
+Direct2Fund ('D2F') is the optional, alternative investor-fund dealing model for UK funds now available to firms to utilise.

 D2F enables investors to transact directly with their desired investment fund, bypassing the Authorised Fund Manager (AFM).
 The AFM has traditionally acted as a counterparty between investors and the funds they offer.